anywhichway/hcx/README.md

 #### Remote Content

-If the `to` attribute value does not result in the matching of an HTML element, an attempt is made to convert the value to a URL and retrieve the file at the URL.
+If the `to` attribute value does not result in the matching of an HTML element, an attempt is made to convert the value to a URL.

+If the `target` is an iframe, its source will be set to the URL and all parameters will be appended to the query string of the URL.

+Otherwise, an attempt to retrieve the file will be made.
 If the file can be retrieved and successfully parsed as HTML with a body, the body is used.
 If it is HTML without a body, then all the HTML is used.
 If the attribute `execute` is "true" and the remote body contains scripts, they will be executed in order.
 If they are dependent on scripts in a remote head, errors will be logged but not interrupt the flow for the rest of the scripts.

 The use of remote content is ideal for micro-UI design.
 Each element of the UI can be designed and previewed in its own HTML file with its own styling.